 - Networking — to learn, to get support, get mentorship

-On the surface, this look radical.
-The rules of engagement seems to have changed.
+On the surface, this looks radical.
+The rules of engagement seem to have changed.
 And LinkedIn users who haven’t been as active before are now at a loss.
 They don’t seem to know what they do.

 In my mind, it’s pretty straightforward.